mikexliu/stack/README.md

 ##Usage
 There are only four classes (and one main class) that need to be implemented to see everything in action:

-Define the interface.
-This is the interface that is shared between the endpoint and implementation.
+Define the `interface`.
+This is the interface that is shared between the `resource` and the `container`.
 ```java
 public interface MyInterface {
     public void create(final MyItem item);